sense-finance/sense-v1/README.md

 ## Sense V1 structure

 ### Access
 We use `Warded.sol` to provide with access control via wards to contracts inheriting from it.
-Currently, `Divider.sol`, `FeedFactory.sol`, `Recycler.sol` and `Controller.sol` are using it.
+Currently, `Divider.sol`, `BaseFactory.sol` and `Recycler.sol` are using it.

-### Controller
-This contract is used to manage some of Sense's settings and configurations.
-For the V1, we are only using it to manage the *supported targets* for the feed factory.

-Supported targets are yield bearing assets (e.g cDAI) that Sense protocol has decided to support on its protocol.

-Adding/removing targets is done via this contract through a warded method.

 ### Divider
 The Divider contract contains the logic to "divide" Target assets into ERC20 Zeros and Claims, recombine those assets into Target, collect using Claim tokens, and redeem Zeros at or after maturity.
 The goal is to have the Sense Divider be the home for all yield-bearing asset liquidity in DeFi.